Prashanth372/Thales-infinite-Challenge/README.md

 kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml

-`-` Once the metric serve is in place to create the load please execute the below command which will increase the load - once HPA verification is completed kill it by using ctrl+c. kubectl run -i --tty load-generator --rm --image=busybox:1.28 --restart=Never -- /bin/sh -c "while sleep 0.01; do wget -q -O- http://php-apache; done"
+`-` Once the metric serve is in place to create the load please execute the below command which will increase the load - once HPA verification is completed kill it by using ctrl+c.

+kubectl run -i --tty load-generator --rm --image=busybox:1.28 --restart=Never -- /bin/sh -c "while sleep 0.01; do wget -q -O- http://php-apache; done"

 `-` Next to this we will create PDB and service account.

 `-` Once PDB is created it will allow max one pod to be unavailable as per our instructions.

-`-` Log in to pod to check if the API token is visible as environment variable or not by kubectl exec --stdin --tty <php-apache-5df567968c-4z4cl> -- /bin/bash echo $API_TOKEN apt install curl
+`-` Log in to pod to check if the API token is visible as environment variable or not by executing

+kubectl exec --stdin --tty <php-apache-5df567968c-4z4cl> -- /bin/bash

+  To verify value of secret   echo $API_TOKEN

+apt install curl (to verify nodeport)

 `-` now verify your nodeport service by executing curl command.